Xarpet/SICP_Notes/SICP Notes.md

 In our `sqrt` process, we decomposed the procedure into separate parts—where each of the sub-procedures can be deemed as black-box abstractions when called by another sub-procedure.
 A user should not need to know how the procedure is implemented in order to use it.

-Local names should also not matter in a procedural acstraction.
-That is, the following procedures should be indisguishiable:
+Local names should also not matter in a procedural abstraction.
+That is, the following procedures should be indistinguishable:

 ```scheme
 (define (square x) (* x x))